-Luke Miratrix is currently an Assistant Professor at the Harvard Graduate School of Education.
+Luke Miratrix is currently an Associate Professor at the Harvard Graduate School of Education.
 Prior to this, he spent three years as an assistant professor in the statistics department at Harvard.
 His primary interest, unsurprisingly given this, is to learn how to best use modern statistical methods in applied social science contexts.
 He directs the Miratrix C.A.R.E.S. lab, a group of students in statistics, education, and elsewhere dedicated to high quality causal inference research in the social sciences.

 His primary focus is on how to best analyze data in a transparent manner that allows engagement from diverse stakeholders while also preserving rigor in said analyses.
 His most recent work in this vein is on best practices for impact evaluation in a variety of social science contexts.